jonas089/casper-nft-sandbox-demo/README.md

 # Get the latest version here: https://github.com/jonas089/VE-project/

+# Deprecation
+Please don't use this repository.
+I have built a much better version of this app that is available [here](https://github.com/jonas089/VE-project) using the latest React implementations.
+This repo is only kept alive to show my personal progress as a React-developer.
+Comparing this version to the latest one will show some of my personal progress in 2022.

 # React Casper NFT Sandbox, an open source demo project to showcase the CEP-78 enhanced NFT Standard
 **Please** make sure to read this entire documentation, as otherwise it will be extremely hard to use and modify this application. \